OrcaBus/platform-cdk-constructs/packages/docs/@orcabus/namespaces/namedLambdaRole/classes/NamedLambdaRole.md

 > `readonly` **env**: `ResourceEnvironment`

-Defined in: node\_modules/.pnpm/aws-cdk-lib@2.213.0\_constructs@10.4.2/node\_modules/aws-cdk-lib/core/lib/resource.d.ts:111
+Defined in: node\_modules/.pnpm/aws-cdk-lib@2.233.0\_constructs@10.4.2/node\_modules/aws-cdk-lib/core/lib/resource.d.ts:80

 The environment this resource belongs to.

-For resources that are created and managed by the CDK (generally, those created by creating new class instances like Role, Bucket, etc.), this is always the same as the environment of the stack they belong to;
+For resources that are created and managed in a Stack (those created by creating new class instances like `new Role()`, `new Bucket()`, etc.), this is always the same as the environment of the stack they belong to.

-however, for imported resources
-(those obtained from static methods like fromRoleArn, fromBucketName, etc.), that might be different than the stack they were imported into.
+For referenced resources (those obtained from referencing methods like `Role.fromRoleArn()`, `Bucket.fromBucketName()`, etc.), they might be different than the stack they were imported into.

 #### Inherited from